decred/dcrdocs/docs/faq/proof-of-stake/stake-pools.md

 It is technically possible to create a pool that supports proportional reward splitting[^9262], but this pool does not do that at all.
 This one simply votes on your behalf.
 It does this by making the ticket voting rights a 1-of-2 multi-signature P2SH script.
 The pool signs the vote with its private key at the time the ticket is selected.
 Since it is a 1-of-2 multi-signature script though, it means if the pool failed to vote for you for whatever reason (extremely unlikely as the mainnet pool will have multiple redundancy and automatic failover), it would still be possible to vote on your own behalf because you have the second private key and could therefore provide a valid signature and satisfy the 1-of-2 requirement.

 Also, it is important to note that the original ticket purchase contains a commitment to go to a reward address for which only you have the private key.
-The PoS voting consensus rules enforce the commitment, so it is impossible for the pool to steal your funds.
+The proof-of-stake voting consensus rules enforce the commitment, so it is impossible for the pool to steal your funds.

 In order to split rewards the pool would have to be the recipient of all rewards and then be trusted to properly split the rewards amongst all of the participants according to their proportionality.
-I fully expect such a scheme will be developed with the understanding it is less secure than the approach the current pool uses.
+It is expected that such a scheme will be developed with the understanding it is less secure than the approach the current pool design uses.

 ---

 #### **3. I have to run my wallet to buy tickets, but will they vote properly without me if I shut it down and the pool votes for me instead?**

 Yes[^9274], that is correct.
 You only need to run wallet in order to spend your coins to purchase the ticket which delegates your voting rights to the pool that will then vote on your behalf.
-The reward address is a consensus-enforced commitment in the ticket purchase for one of your own addresses for which only you have private key.
+The reward address is a consensus-enforced commitment in the ticket purchase for one of your own addresses for which only you have the private key.

 ---